jeffshaver/brief.js/README.md

 brief.js
 ========

-Small piece of JS that simplifies getting elements and adding events.
-Can do event delegation too.
+Small wrapper overtop of the querySelectorAll method that enables chaining and simple event listening (and delegation).

 Usage
 =====